 The Adjutant General”

-Steve was not on the detail very long because he was considered too sick to work and sent to Bilibid.
-When he had recovered, he was given a physical and determined healthy enough to be sent to another occupied country.
+The Bachrach Garage Detail had been part of the Calacoon Detail but since they were repairing vehicles, the detail continued its work after the scrap metal collection was completed.
+It appears the POWs lived in the garage building itself.
+Steve was not on the detail very long when he became ill.
+Because he was considered too sick to work, he was sent to Bilibid.
+When he recovered, he was given a physical and determined healthy enough to be sent to another occupied country.

 In late September 1942, a POW transfer list was posted at the camp.
 800 POWs gathered at 2:00 A.M. on October 6 and were given rice coffee, lugow rice, and a big rice ball.
 After eating and packing their kits, the POWs marched out of the camp at 2:30 A.M. and received two buns as they marched through the gate to the barrio of Cabanatuan which they reached at 6:00 A.M.
 There, 50 men were boarded onto each of the small wooden boxcars waiting for them at about 9:00 A.M.
 The trip to Manila lasted until 4:00 P.M. and because of the heat in the cars, many POWs passed out.

 From the train station, the men were marched to pier 5 in the Port Area of Manila.
 Some of the Filipinos flashed the “V” for victory sign as they made their war to the pier.
 The detachment arrived at 5:00 P.M and was tired and hungry and was put in a warehouse on the pier.
 The Japanese fed them rice and salted fish and let them eat as much as they wanted.
 They also were allowed to wash.